0WhoAmI/RocketRunner/README.md

 Live Server

 5. Start Live Server:
- &nbsp* Shortcut: Ctrl + P
+ * Shortcut: Ctrl + P
  * Type: ">"
  * Press enter on: "Live Server: Open with Live Server"

 6. Open your web browser and go to http://127.0.0.1:5500/src/ to play RocketRunner.